If you've got Avios points stashed, there are tons of hidden points boosters to help you push it (baby), push it real good (apologies to Salt-N-Pepa).

 Some Avios credit cards give you a companion ticket when you spend over a certain amount, so you get to take someone else with you under exactly the same conditions for no extra points.

-In other words, if you're going business to Miami, they come for free (though most cards require you to pay taxes for both as well).
+So if you're going business to Sydney paid for with Avios, they can come for free (though you need to pay taxes for both of you).

-If your card does that, it's worth waiting until you have the companion voucher before spending your points as you get much better value from them.
-Remember they usually only last a year.
+If your card does that, it's worth waiting until you have the companion voucher before spending your points, as you get much better value from them.

 Think twice before spending Avios points on hotels or car hire.
-In our research we found these gave poor value for points - you're usually better off redeeming on other rewards.
+In our research, we found these gave poor value for points - you're usually better off redeeming on other rewards, like flights or upgrades.

-It's worth noting changes or cancellations can be made for £25 up to 24 hours before a flight. so if you change your mind about a flight, you usually needn't lose your Avios.
+It's worth noting changes or cancellations can be made for £35 up to 24 hours before a flight.
+So if you change your mind about a flight, you needn't lose your points.

 Play with zones

 Within these zones, some destinations are better value than others.
-Zone 1 covers Paris, but stretches as far as Prague – both cost 9,000 Avios (plus £30).
-Zone 5 includes charter-flight destination Orlando, but also more exotic, pricier destinations such as Cape Town and Beijing – all cost 50,000 Avios (plus taxes).
+Zone 1 covers Paris, but stretches as far as Prague – both cost 9,000 Avios points (plus £35).
+Zone 5 includes popular charter-flight destination Orlando, but also more exotic, pricier destinations such as Cape Town and Beijing – all cost 50,000 Avios points (plus taxes).